Before you leave home Information

 - When to Arrive

 U.S. Immigration law allows students to arrive in the USA up to 30 days before the start of classes.
-CIE requires all students to attend our International Student Orientation, which generally takes place the Friday before classes.
+OGE requires all students to attend our International Student Orientation, which generally takes place the Friday before classes.
 Please plan your travel arrangements accordingly.

 - Activate your Ursa Account